Pleaseupgrade your browser to improve your experience.

 The great news is that any toxin-related ptosis is temporary and will wear off.
 The bad news is that this can take 2-3 months.
 You will, therefore, eventually go back exactly to how you looked and felt before the treatment.

-Unlike dermal fillers, there's no "reversal agent" for Botox.
+Unlike dermal fillers, there's no "reversal agent" for Botulinum toxin.
 Once the toxin is in the muscle, there's no way to take it out.
 This is why your practitioner will treat conservatively.

 If you have been affected by ptosis, you should immediately contact your practitioner for advice.
 They will ask you come in for a face-to-face assessment as soon as possible, and then regular reviews every few weeks until it has fully worn off.